dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dbt-cloud-enterprise/BQ-auth/dbt-cloud-bq-id-secret.gif" title="Adding BigQuery OAuth application client ID and secret to dbt Cloud" />

 ### Authenticating to BigQuery
-Once the BigQuery OAuth app has been set up for the dbt Cloud project, each dbt Cloud user will need to authenticate with BigQuery in order to use the IDE.
+Once the BigQuery OAuth app is set up for a dbt Cloud project, each dbt Cloud user will need to authenticate with BigQuery in order to use the IDE.
 To do so:
-- navigate to **Your Profile** settings
-- select the **Credentials** tab
+- go to the [Credentials](https://cloud.getdbt.com/next/settings/profile#credentials) section
-- find your project
+- choose your project from the list
 - select **Authenticate BigQuery Account**
 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dbt-cloud-enterprise/developer-bq-auth.gif" title="Authenticating to BigQuery" />

 You will then be redirected to BigQuery and asked to approve the drive, cloud platform, and BigQuery scopes, unless the connection is less privileged.
 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dbt-cloud-enterprise/BQ-auth/BQ-access.png" title="BigQuery access request" />

-Select **Allow**, which will redirect you back to dbt Cloud.
+Select **Allow**.
+This redirects you back to dbt Cloud.
 You should now be an authenticated BigQuery user, ready to use the dbt Cloud IDE.